inrupt/solid-client-js/README.md

 @inrupt/solid-client is a JavaScript library for accessing data and managing permissions on data stored in Solid Pods.
 It provides an abstraction layer on top of both Solid and Resource Description Framework (RDF) principles and is compatible with the RDF/JS specification.
 You can use solid-client in Node.js using CommonJS modules and in the browser with a bundler like Webpack, Rollup, or Parcel.

+@inrupt/solid-client is part of a family open source JavaScript libraries designed to support developers building Solid applications.

 # Inrupt Solid JavaScript Client Libraries

-Inrupt Solid JavaScript Client Libraries are a group of libraries designed to support developers building Solid applications.
+## Data access and permissions management - solid-client

+[@inrupt/solid-client](https://docs.inrupt.com/client-libraries/solid-client-js/) allows developers to access data and manage permissions on data stored in Solid Pods.

 ## Authentication - solid-client-authn